Pashtuns: Media and arts

 Pashto media has expanded in the last decade, with a number of Pashto TV channels becoming available.
 Two of the popular ones are the Pakistan-based AVT Khyber and Pashto One.
 Pashtuns around the world, particularly those in Arab countries, watch these for entertainment purposes and to get latest news about their native areas.
-Others are Afghanistan-based Shamshad TV, Radio Television Afghanistan, and Lemar TV, which has a special children's show called Baghch-e-Simsim.
+Others are Afghanistan-based Shamshad TV, Radio Television Afghanistan, TOLOnews and Lemar TV, which has a special children's show called Baghch-e-Simsim.
 International news sources that provide Pashto programs include BBC Pashto and Voice of America.

 Producers based in Peshawar have created Pashto-language films since the 1970s.

 Pashtun performers remain avid participants in various physical forms of expression including dance, sword fighting, and other physical feats.
 Perhaps the most common form of artistic expression can be seen in the various forms of Pashtun dances.
 One of the most prominent dances is Attan, which has ancient roots.
 A rigorous exercise, Attan is performed as musicians play various native instruments including the dhol (drums), tablas (percussions), rubab (a bowed string instrument), and toola (wooden flute).
 With a rapid circular motion, dancers perform until no one is left dancing, similar to Sufi whirling dervishes.
 Numerous other dances are affiliated with various tribes notably from Pakistan including the Khattak Wal Atanrh (eponymously named after the Khattak tribe), Mahsood Wal Atanrh (which, in modern times, involves the juggling of loaded rifles), and Waziro Atanrh among others.
 A sub-type of the Khattak Wal Atanrh known as the Braghoni involves the use of up to three swords and requires great skill.
 Young women and girls often entertain at weddings with the Tumbal (Dayereh) which is an instrument.